tessel/audio-vs1053b/README.md

 ###Methods

 &#x20;<a href="#api-audio-setVolume-leftChannelDb-rightChannelDb-callback-err-Set-the-output-volume-Level-is-a-Number-from-0-0-to-1-0" name="api-audio-setVolume-leftChannelDb-rightChannelDb-callback-err-Set-the-output-volume-Level-is-a-Number-from-0-0-to-1-0">#</a> audio<b>.setVolume</b>( leftChannelDb, [rightChannelDb,] callback(err) )
  Set the output volume.
-Level is a Number from 0.0 to 1.0
+Level is a Number from 0.0 to 1.0 (-127dB to 0dB)

 &#x20;<a href="#api-audio-setInput-input-callback-err-Set-the-input-to-either-lineIn-or-mic-Defaults-to-lineIn" name="api-audio-setInput-input-callback-err-Set-the-input-to-either-lineIn-or-mic-Defaults-to-lineIn">#</a> audio<b>.setInput</b>( input, callback(err) )
  Set the input to either 'lineIn' or 'mic'.
 Defaults to 'lineIn'.